RSEjas140/AISSday2/_episodes/14-plotting-python.md

 ```
 {: .language-python}

-## Saviing (for multiple plots)
+## Saving (for multiple plots)

+You can save directly from the pop-up but if you wanted to run 100's of plots, not show them, just save them.
+This is the syntax you would need.

 ```
 plt.savefig('filename.png') #.pdf .svg
 ```
 {: .language-python}

+### Resources

-As you have seen there are many different type of plots, if you need a specific kind of plot a good place to start is the super helpful cheat sheets on Matplotlib below.
+As you have seen, there are many different type of plots.
+If you need a specific plot, a good place to start is the super helpful cheat sheets on Matplotlib.
+Links below.

 [Plotting in Matplotlib cheat sheet](https://images.datacamp.com/image/upload/v1676360378/Marketing/Blog/Matplotlib_Cheat_Sheet.pdf)